Earth Notes: Solar Powered SchoolsUpdated 2022-04-09 13:13 GMT.

 A (prettier) snapshot of electricity use vs the first summer's generation (c/o EnergyDeck):

 I used to love all the exhibits at the Science Museum in London where I could push buttons and pull levers as a kid.
 I'm hoping to put together some very simple exhibits King Athelstan and other local schools to use where kids can cover/uncover solar cells and watch meters twitch and motors whirr.
 Hardly likely to greenwash the children.
 But may generate a little interest along with the watts.
 I remember that my dad got me hooked on electronics with stuff not very much more complex!

 Solar Meter V1

-The cell and meter are in a clear plastic box stuck to opposite sides such that covering the cell with a hand has the meter drop back to zero if otherwise lit.
-To get FSD (full-scale deflection) at (say) V=2.5V implies a 10kΩ series resistor; the meter can probably stand 100% overcurrent for a while, so something close to this or a little higher is probably fine, while giving decent needle movement even if not in bright sun.
+The cell and meter are in a clear plastic box stuck to opposite sides.
+Covering the cell with a hand has the meter drop back to zero.
+To get FSD (full-scale deflection) at (say) V=2.5V implies a 10kΩ series resistor.
+The meter can probably stand 100% overcurrent for a while.
+So a resistor value close to this or a little higher is probably fine.
+It will allow decent needle movement even if not in bright sun.